claudioaf/claudioaf/README.md

 <hr width = “2” size = “100”>

-I'm Cláudio, data lover 📊 graduated in engineering with a postgraduate degree in BI with Big Data, I have experience with data analysis and  data visualization, Database and ETL.
+I'm Cláudio, data lover 📊 graduated in engineering with a postgraduate degree in BI with Big Data, I have been working in data Engineering and BI projects in recent years.
 I seek experiences that allow me to develop projects related to predictive analysis, machine learning and artificial intelligence.
 <p>
 You will find projects commented in English and Portuguese (Pt-Br) at my repositories